DiffBIR: Towards Blind Image Restoration with Generative Diffusion Prior: Related Work

 \textbf{Blind Image Super-Resolution.} Latest advances \cite{bsr_survey} on BSR have explored more complex degradation models to approximate real-world degradations.
-In particular, BSRGAN~\cite{bsrgan} aims to synthesize more practical degradations based on a random shuffling strategy, and Real-ESRGAN~\cite{realesrgan} exploits "high-order" degradation modeling.
-They both utilize GANs \cite{gans, sngan, unetgan, srgan, esrgan} to learn the image reconstruction process under complex degradations.
-SwinIR-GAN~\cite{swinir} uses the new prevailing backbone Swin Transformer~\cite{swin_transformer} to achieve better image restoration performance.
+In particular, BSRGAN~\cite{bsrgan} aims to synthesize more practical degradations based on a random shuffling strategy, and RealESRGAN~\cite{realesrgan} exploits "high-order" degradation modeling.
+SwinIR-GAN~\cite{swinir} uses the prevailing backbone Swin Transformer~\cite{swin_transformer} to achieve better image restoration performance.
 FeMaSR~\cite{femasr} formulates SR as a feature-matching problem based on pre-trained VQ-GAN~\cite{vqgan}.
-Although BSR methods can be useful to remove degradations in the real world, they are not good at generating realistic details.
-In addition, they typically assume the low-quality image input is downsampled by some certain scales (e.g. $\times 4/\times8$), which is limited for BIR problem.
+Recently, the powerful Stable Diffusion has been leveraged for image restoration tasks.
+StableSR \cite{stablesr} designs a time-aware encoder to control the Stable Diffusion.
+PASD \cite{pasd} has proposed a PACA module, which could effectively inject the pixel-level condition information into diffusion prior and achieve higher fidelity.
+Although they have achieved great performance in real-world super-resolution, these methods require re-training for handling other image restoration tasks.

+\textbf{Blind Face Restoration.} As a specific sub-domain of general images, the face image typically carries more structural information.
+Recent BFR approaches mainly incorporate powerful generative priors to reconstruct faces with great realness.
+Representative GAN-prior-based methods~\cite{gfpgan, gpen, gcfsr, glean} have demonstrated their capability in achieving both high-quality and high-fidelity face reconstruction.
+State-of-the-art works~\cite{codeformer, vqfr, restoreformer} introduce the HQ codebook to generate surprisingly realistic face details by exploiting Vector-Quantized (VQ) dictionary learning~\cite{vqvae, vqgan}.
+Latest advances~\cite{difface, dr2, pgdiff} leverage the powerful generative capability of diffusion prior and achieve high-quality and robust face restoration.
+However, all these methods can only achieve good performance for face images, while the general images are beyond their scopes.

+\textbf{Blind Image Denoising.} Blind image denoising (BID) aims to handle unknown noise levels/types.
+Several attempts have been made to solve the BID problem.
+Among them, DnCNN~\cite{dncnn}, as an end-to-end deep CNN, is proposed to handle Gaussian denoising with multiple noise levels.
+GCBD~\cite{gcbd} leverages generative adversarial networks (GAN) for noise modeling.
+CBDNet~\cite{cbdnet} uses a more realistic noise model to synthesize low-quality data and incorporates real-world noisy-clean image pairs.
+VDNet~\cite{vdnet} proposes to implement noise estimation and denoising simultaneously based on the variational denoising network.
+Although the above methods have shown great ability in removing unknown noises, they usually produce smooth results.